Ever Evolving Evaluator (EV3): Towards Flexible and Reliable Meta-Optimization for Knowledge Distillation: Related Work

 \section{Related Work}

-The EV3 framework presented here sits at the crossroads of several research areas.
-In this section, we discuss relevant research spanning evolutionary strategies, meta-gradients, neural architecture search, and preference-based reinforcement learning.
+The proposed EV3 framework sits at the crossroads of several research areas.
+In this section, we discuss relevant research spanning evolutionary strategies, meta-gradients, neural architecture search, and preference-based reinforcement learning (RL).

-\paragraph{Evolutionary Strategies} Evolutionary algorithms (EAs)~\citep{back1993overview} have been an instrumental force in the optimization of non-differentiable functions.
-These algorithms leverage mechanisms inspired by biological evolution such as reproduction, mutation, and selection.
-Recent research has focused on using EAs to improve machine learning models. \citet{such2017deep} used a basic genetic algorithm in a method that does not use gradients and was able to evolve a deep network, showing strong results on RL benchmarks. \citet{jaderberg2017population} introduced a method that trains both the model and hyperparameters using population-based training. \citet{ding2021evolving} showed how selection-based methods can be used to regulate DNNs. \citet{cui2018evolutionary} suggested using a mix of Stochastic Gradient Descent (SGD) and evolutionary steps to enhance the average fitness of the population. \citet{real2020automl} proposed an evolutionary AutoML framework that automatically discovers complete machine learning algorithms using basic mathematical operations as building blocks. \citet{ding2021optimizing} and \citet{ding2022lexicase} introduced a framework that proposes updates using gradient descent on subsets of training data, and uses diversity-aware selection methods to guide optimization.
-In line with current trends, we introduce a modular meta-optimization framework, which seeks to combine different learning approaches to provide a strong and flexible tool for comprehensive training and development across various machine learning applications.
+\paragraph{Evolutionary Strategies} Evolutionary algorithms (EAs)~\citep{back1993overview} have been an instrumental force in the optimization of non-differentiable functions, leveraging mechanisms inspired by biological evolution such as reproduction, mutation, and selection.
+Recent research has focused on using EAs in machine learning, especially deep networks~\citep{such2017deep,jaderberg2017population,ding2021evolving}.
+There has also been a trend of using hybrid methods of gradient descend and components of EA~\citep{cui2018evolutionary,ding2021optimizing,ding2022lexicase}.
+In a broader scope, \citet{real2020automl} proposed an evolutionary AutoML framework that automatically discovers complete algorithms using basic mathematical operations as building blocks.
+In line with current trends, we introduce a meta-optimization framework, which seeks to combine different learning approaches to provide a flexible tool for comprehensive training and development across various machine learning applications.